 Frank Duignan: Dublin Maker Badge

 This project will show how a simple game can be made for the (unofficial) Dublin Maker Badge 2021.
 It will be a sprite based game that will run on the badge.
 It would be great to include the game produced by one of the participants in the final badge.
-Frank plans to put together a simulator that will allow participants to build their own simple games in a Windows/PC environment.
+You will be shown how to build a simple sprite game in a browser based development environment

 Jellylab (University College Dublin): How do sea creatures react to light?
 How to build a simple experiment to explore the world around you.